ExtrinSplat: Decoupling Geometry and Semantics for Open-Vocabulary Understanding in 3D Gaussian Splatting: Method

 This set $\mathcal{C}$ is impure, containing both true neutral points used for smooth blending and mislabeled solid points that belong to an object's surface.
 To distinguish them, we use a geometric property: opacity ($\alpha$).
 Points on solid surfaces typically have high opacity, while transitional points used for anti-aliasing have low opacity.
 We filter $\mathcal{C}$ based on this idea: if a point $p \in \mathcal{C}$ has an opacity $\alpha(p) > \tau_\alpha$, we classify it as a mislabeled solid point.
 These points, identified as part of a solid surface, are removed from the neutral candidate set $\mathcal{C}$, thereby retaining their initial classification as either foreground or background.

 The remaining points in $\mathcal{C}$ are confirmed as the final neutral point set, which is excluded from all semantic supervision.
 The final set of foreground points is thus defined by the expression $\mathcal{F} \setminus \mathcal{C}$.
 Likewise, the background set is refined by removing these same points.
 We use fixed values for the thresholds $\tau_h$ and $\tau_\alpha$ across all experiments for simplicity and robustness.
+A detailed sensitivity analysis on their selection is provided in Appendix.